Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Vector bundles on Fano threefolds of genus

 \begin{thm} Let $X$ be a smooth prime Fano threefold of genus $7$. \begin{enumerate}[A)] \item The map $\varphi:F\mapsto \phx(F)$ gives an isomorphism of the moduli space $\Mo_X(2,1,6)$ onto the Brill-Noether variety $W^1_{1,6}$.
 In particular, $\Mo_X(2,1,6)$ is a connected threefold.
 Moreover it is a fine moduli space. \item If $X$ is not exotic, then $\Mo_X(2,1,6)$ has at most finitely many singular points.
 If $X$ is general, then $\Mo_X(2,1,6)$ is smooth and irreducible. \end{enumerate} \end{thm}

 We prove now the first part of the theorem, while we postpone the second part to the end of the subsection.

 \begin{proof}[Proof of Theorem \ref{thm:lune}, part \ref{lune-A}] First of all the map $\varphi:F\mapsto \phx(F)$ is well-defined.
 Indeed, let $\f$ be any sheaf in $\Mo_X(2,1,6)$.
-By Proposition \ref{minimum+1}, we know that $F$ satisfies the hypothesis \eqref{ipotesona}.
+By Proposition \ref{agglomerato}, part \eqref{annullarsi}, we know that $F$ satisfies the hypothesis \eqref{ipotesona}.
 Then by Proposition \ref{cosonuovo}, $\phx(F)$ is a line bundle of degree $6$ on $\Gamma$.
 Set $\cL = \phx(F)$.
 We have to prove that $\cL$ admits at least two independent global sections.
 If $F$ is locally free, by Lemma \ref{lem-gg} we have that $\cL$ is globally generated.
-Moreover the exact sequence \eqref{ferra}, implies $\hh^0(\Gamma,\cL) \geq 2$, since $\hh^0(\Gamma,\cL^*) =0$.
-It follows that $\phx(\f)$ lies in $W^1_{1,6}$.
+Hence $\hh^0(\Gamma,\cL)=1$ would imply $\cL \cong \OO_\Gamma$, which is impossible, i.e. $\hh^0(\Gamma,\cL) \ge 2$.
+This means that $\phx(\f)$ lies in $W^1_{1,6}$.
 If $F$ is not locally free, then it fits in the exact sequence \eqref{doubledual}.
-Recall that by Lemma \ref{OL} we know that $\phx(\OO_L)[-1]$ is a line bundle $\cM$ contained in $W^{1}_{1,5}$.
+Recall that by Proposition \ref{OL} we know that $\phx(\OO_L)[-1]$ is a line bundle $\cM$ contained in $W^{1}_{1,5}$.
 Hence, applying $\phx$ to the exact sequence \eqref{doubledual}, we obtain:

 where $y$ is a point of $\Gamma$.
 Therefore we have again $\hh^0(\Gamma,\cL)\geq \hh^0(\Gamma,\cM) \geq 2$, and $\phx(\f)$ lies in $W^1_{1,6}$.
 Note that the equality $\hh^0(\Gamma,\cL) = 2$ must be attained for all $\cL$, since $W^2_{1,6}$ is empty in view of Mukai's result (see \cite[Table 1]{mukai:curves-symmetric-I}).
 Note that in this case the open subset $\Omega(6)$ coincides in fact with all of $\Mo_X(2,1,6)$.